conda/ceps/cep-20.2.md

   # REMOVED:
   # pre-link: string (was deprecated for a long time)
-  # Wether to include the recipe or not in the final package - should be specified on command line or other config file?
+  # Whether to include the recipe or not in the final package - should be specified on command line or other config file?
-  # include_recipe: bool (defaults to true)
   # noarch_python: bool
   # features: list
   # msvc_compiler: str